stablelane/FlickSearch/README.md

 - **Automatically opens the selected movie's streaming link** in your default browser.
 - Works on **Linux**, **macOS**, and **Windows**.

+## Prerequisites

+Before you begin, ensure you have [Go](https://golang.org/dl/) installed on your machine.
+You can download and install Go from the official Go website.

+- **Go version**: Make sure you have Go version 1.16 or later installed.

 ## Installation

 1. **Clone the repository**: